 "I think it's just a bounce from a lousy week," said Maris Ogg, president of Tower Bridge Advisors.
 "There are a number of things coming up (such as bank loan reviews in October) that I think we need to get through before this is over."

 The major averages closed up about 2.5 percent for their second-best day of the year.
 The Dow Jones industrial average ended 390 points higher, slightly off a 401-point gain hit in the minutes just before the close.
 General Electric jumped 4 percent as the greatest blue chip advancer.

-GE won European approval Tuesday for a roughly $13.5 billion acquisition of the power business of France's Alstom.
+GE won European approval Tuesday for a roughly of the power business of France's Alstom.
 The acquisition is the largest purchase in GE's history and came 16 months after the first announcement.

 The Nasdaq outperformed with gains of more than 2.7 percent, up 1.6 percent for 2015, while the other two averages remain negative for the year so far.